As a therapist, you’ve dedicated your professional life to supporting others.

 1. Practical matters and/or forgotten appointments

-In the case of these issues, it’s clear that a reminder, communication and booking platform can assist the practice in providing practical reinforcement that’s necessary to keep patients on time and on schedule.
-Or in the case of an unavoidable conflict, patients can communicate as quickly when they need to change their appointment, giving staff an opportunity to respond appropriately.
+In the case of these issues, it’s clear that a reminder, communication, and booking platform can assist the practice in providing practical reinforcement that’s necessary to keep patients on time and on schedule.
+In the case of an unavoidable conflict, patients can communicate quickly when they need to change their appointment, giving staff an opportunity to respond appropriately.

 Although some of these causes may require extra effort and planning to overcome, the good news is that a sizeable portion can be addressed with the same kind of systems that help meet the needs of the practice.